 Whether the Maras are criminals or terrorists or a hybrid of the two, governments agree they present a transnational challenge.
 Fueled as they are by regional social issues, the Maras are therefore very difficult to control.
 Dealing with the threat posed by these groups requires governments to change their perspectives in terms of strategy, security, and power.
 Enforcement requires police with the intelligence capacity to gather information on Mara smuggling routes, weaponry, membership, specific mechanisms for moving money, and the type of people that protect them.
 Intelligence sharing mechanisms with neighboring governments are paramount in order to combat cross-border crimes.
 Additionally, corrupt politicians that secretly support the Maras for personal gain must also be prosecuted.
 Though walls like the one President Trump wants to build will keep some people out of the United States, it’s exactly the wrong approach for this complex problem.
 Success depends instead on the creation of international partnerships, information sharing, and reduction of social anxieties that drive members into a life of crime.
 Mr. Trump, tear down these walls.

 Ligia Lee Guandique is a political analyst living in Guatemala City, Guatemala.
-She holds a Bachelor’s degree in International Relations and a Master’s degree in Political Science from Latin American institutions.
+She holds a Bachelor’s degree in International Relations and a Master’s degree in Political Science from the Pontifical Catholic University of Chile.
 Ligia has worked with human rights-based NGOs and recently published this excellent piece on immigration issues.